Portrayals of Alice in Wonderland: Video games

-In the 2003 video game Alice in the Country of Hearts. which got a manga adaptation.
+The 2003 video game Alice in the Country of Hearts. which got a manga adaptation.

-In Sunsoft's 2006 mobile game Alice's Warped Wonderland (歪みの国のアリス, Yugami no kuni no Arisu), Alice is re-imagined as a sixteen-year-old Japanese girl named Ariko Katsuragi, also called "Alice" by the Wonderland denizens (as "Alice" sounds similar to "Ariko" in Japanese) and to her younger self in the real world as well.
-In this game, Ariko is a quiet, normal girl that is constantly bewildered by the bizarreness of Wonderland.
+In Sunsoft's 2006 mobile game Alice's Warped Wonderland (歪みの国のアリス, Yugami no kuni no Arisu), Alice is re-imagined as a sixteen-year-old Japanese girl named Ariko Katsuragi, also called "Alice" by the Wonderland denizens due to "Alice" sounding similar to "Ariko" in Japanese and her younger self in the real world as well.
+In the game, Ariko is a quiet, normal girl who is constantly bewildered by the bizarreness of Wonderland.
 Ariko suffers from suicidal depression after losing her father in a fire at age four, enduring years of abuse from her mentally and emotionally unstable mother, and nearly killing herself after witnessing her mother almost murdering her fiancé during one of her psychotic episodes.
-Throughout the game, Ariko and the Cheshire Cat chase after the White Rabbit, unlocking the tragic memories she suppressed in her mind and regaining her will to live on the way.
-In this iteration, Ariko is stated to be Wonderland's creator (but not the ruler) and is beloved by all the residents (though her depression greatly warped many characters' love for her), as Wonderland is her coping mechanism to deal with her traumatic childhood.
-In the bad endings of the game, Ariko can die by the hands of the other characters, have a complete mental breakdown, or kills herself since she is unable overcome her trauma.
+Throughout the game, Ariko and the Cheshire Cat chase after the White Rabbit, unlocking the tragic memories she suppressed in her mind and regaining her will to live along the way.
+In this iteration, Ariko is stated to be Wonderland's creator but not the ruler and is beloved by its residents, though her depression greatly warped many characters' love for her, as Wonderland is her coping mechanism to deal with her traumatic childhood.
+In the bad endings of the game, Ariko can die by the hands of the other characters, have a complete mental breakdown, or kill herself after being unable to overcome her trauma.

+In the RPG Maker game series Black Souls, Alice is the first character the player meets in the initial game, where they decide upon a name and class before she dies.
+Alice is featured in a main role within the second game, as she becomes a more prominent character that the player is searching for within Wonderland.
+The player can decide which "type" of Alice they want from three options within the starting cutscene.
+There are multiple iterations of Alice within the second game with varying appearances and personalities that the player may find within Wonderland.

 Novels

-In Frank Beddor's 2004 novel, The Looking Glass Wars, an adaptation of the Alice books, Alice is re-imagined as Alyss Heart, the rightful heir to the throne of Wonderland and a warrior princess with magical powers of her own.
-The preface of the story is that Alyss fled to Earth where she met Lewis Carroll and told him her story.
-He turned it into a nonsensical fairytale in which he even misspelled her name.
+In Frank Beddor's 2004 novel, The Looking Glass Wars, an adaptation of the Alice books, Alice is re-imagined as Alyss Heart, the rightful heir to the throne of Wonderland and a warrior princess with magical powers.
+The preface of the story is that Alyss fled to Earth, where she met Lewis Carroll and told him her story.
+He then turned it into a nonsensical fairytale in which he misspelled her name.

 Alice is a rebellious teenager in Raul Alberto Contreras dark-humored novel Alice's Bloody Adventures in Wonderland.

 Other

 In the Tokyo Disneyland DreamLights version of the Main Street Electrical Parade, Alice is voiced by Kat Cressida.

-Alice appears in the Mad T Party at Disney's California Adventure park.
-She is portrayed after Tim Burton's version of Alice.
+Alice appears in the Mad T Party at Disney's California Adventure park, based on Tim Burton's version of Alice.
 She is often found onstage doing vocals in the Mad T Party band alongside the Mad Hatter.

-In Mattel's Doll franchise Ever After High, Alice has a child named Alistair Wonderland.
+In Mattel's doll franchise Ever After High, Alice has a child named Alistair Wonderland.